 The goal of the Forestry Program is to provide the residents of Hartford, and the region, with a healthy and safe urban forest, vibrant streetscapes, and parks to enjoy, as well as to rapidly respond to tree-related issues in the City and improve customer service for our residents, while also significantly reducing the costs needed to fund the work of private tree contractors.
-The Forestry Program substantially increases the number of tree removal and tree maintenance work orders that can be addressed by the City and augments its ability to perform routine maintenance to the urban forest, which will extend the life span of the City's trees and thereby reduce costs associated with tree removal and replanting.
+The Forestry Program substantially increases the number of tree removal and tree maintenance work orders that can be addressed by the City and perform critical routine maintenance to the urban forest, which will extend the life span of the City's trees and thereby reduce costs associated with tree removal and replanting.

-General Fund Expenditures: \$368,700

-General Fund Revenue: \$0

-General Fund Positions: 5

-General Fund FTEs: 5.00
+General Fund Expenditures:\$368,700General Fund Revenue:\$0General Fund Positions:5General Fund FTEs:5.00